babelcher/383FinalProject/README.md

 - [View a demo here!](https://www.youtube.com/watch?v=mZHVS3oJLbI&feature=youtu.be)

 #### Conclusion
 This final project was very fun (although frustrating at times) to create and implement.
-I will add ideas to this section as I think of them.
+I am confident that if given more time I could figure out the timing issues and issues going from a software testbench to implementing it on the hardware.
+I learned alot about building an entire design from the ground up, software and hardware related.